Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 The couple’s 1996 Dodge Stratus was still idling when authorities found the bodies, the Los Angeles Times reported when the couple was found dead.
 They’d been shot at least 10 times with a handgun, enough times so that the shooter took the time to reload and fire again.
 And again.
 And again.

-“This is a level of violence and cruelty you don’t see in southern Orange County,” author and former AP reporter Michael Fleeman told “The Real Murders of Orange County,” airing Sundays at 7/6c on Oxygen.
+“This is a level of violence and cruelty you don’t see in southern Orange County,” author and former AP reporter Michael Fleeman told “The Real Murders of Orange County,” streaming now on Oxygen.

 Following the gruesome discovery of the couple’s bodies, investigators weighed possible scenarios.
 A carjacking gone bad?
 With valuables including watches, a wallet, and a purse still in the car, officials crossed that off the list.
 Murder-suicide?
 Detectives ruled that out, too.